Flashing coreboot on MacBooks without external programmer by using IFD hack

 PR0: Warning: 0x00000000-0x00000fff is read-only.
 PR1: Warning: 0x00190000-0x0066ffff is read-only.
 PR2: Warning: 0x00692000-0x01ffffff is read-only.

-Looks like a bug (a serious vulnerability, actually) in Apple's firmware.
+Looks like a bug and a security issue in Apple's firmware.

 Anyway, that means that after cold boot